getsumio/getsum/README.md

   - name: azure-east-us
     address: http://127.0.0.1:8090
 ```
+"**servers,name and address" field names should be same** you just need to update values.
-or use -serverconfig parameter for custom config location:
+Also use -serverconfig parameter for custom config location:
 ```
 getsum -serverconfig /tmp/servers.yml /path/to/file
 getsum -sc /tmp/servers.yml /path/to/file